Rugby union bonus points system: SANZAAR

-SANZAAR extended this change to The Rugby Championship, contested by the men's national teams of its four member countries, in 2017.
+SANZAAR extended this change to The Rugby Championship in 2017.

 Six Nations

 The 2017 Six Nations Championship used the standard bonus points system on a trial basis, with the added feature that a team winning the Grand Slam would earn three extra bonus points to ensure that a grand slam winning team is guaranteed to win the tournament.
-Six Nations tournaments also award a bonus point to any team that scores four tries or more, regardless of the outcome, meaning that a losing team can score up to two points if they score four tries and lose by seven points or less.
+Six Nations tournaments also award a bonus point to any team that scores four tries or more, regardless of the outcome, meaning that a losing team can score two points if they score four tries and lose by seven points or fewer.

-Tables

-Bonus points are typically listed in the group standings table, as for example the BP column in 2015 Rugby World Cup Pool B: